polkadot-js/docs/docs/api-contract/start/contract.md

   // should output 123 as per our initial set (output here is an i32) console.log(value.output.toHuman());

-  // the amount of gas consumed (u64 value console.log(success.gasConsumed.toHuman());
+  // the amount of gas consumed (naturally a u64 value() console.log(success.gasConsumed.toHuman());
 } else {
   console.error('Call failed');